strindberg/emacsj/README.md

 whole replacement string consist of lower case characters, but switch to case-sensitive search if the search string or replace string contains one or more capital letters.
 If you need to search and replace two lower case strings, and not match upper case letters, use regexp
 Search/replace which is always case-sensitive.

+Colors used by Search/replace can be configured as described under ISearch (above).

 ### Word Movement